 But for those times when you need to keep already baked cookies soft, there are my tips.
 First of all, most cookies can be stored in an airtight container at room temp for up to 5 days.
 Be sure they are completely cooled before storing.

-To keep them soft, you can add an apple wedge, piece of bread, or a tortilla on the top and bottom of the cookies to the container a day or two after baking them, or whenever you find the texture starting to harden.
-The moisture from the bread or cookie will migrate to your cookies, making them soft and chewy again.
+To keep your baked cookies soft, you can add an apple wedge, piece of bread, or a tortilla on the top and bottom of the cookies to the container a day or two after baking them, or whenever you find the texture starting to harden.
+The moisture from the bread or apple will migrate to your cookies, making them soft and chewy again.

 A tortilla is a new favorite of mine because it takes up much less room than a slice of bread, and doesn’t transfer any flavors or aromas like an apple wedge.
 Not to mention it fits into a round cookie tin pretty perfectly.